EOS-Mainnet/governance/proposed-constitution/EOS_Amsterdam_CHARTER1.md

 1.
   1.
-15.1.The block producers meeting is entitled to provide further rules and protocols, including the block producers agreement27.
+15.1.The block producers meeting is entitled to provide further rules and protocols, including the block producers agreement28.
 The block producers meeting is entitled to establish the code.
-Both provided such rules, protocols and code will be fully in accordance with this charter28
+Both provided such rules, protocols and code will be fully in accordance with this charter29

 1.
-**16.**** Applicable law ****29**
+**16.**** Applicable law ****30**

 1.
-  1.
-16.1.This charter is governed by _Dutch__30_ law.

-  2. 2.The governing law doesn&#39;t prevent parties to an agreement regarding EOS to  let that agreement be governed by any other law
-.
+  1. 1.This charter supersedes all national laws.

+  2. 2.Should a law have mandatory provisions that hinder the execution of this charter, the parties shall, if and to the extent possible;
+    1. 2.1.Choose a law that doesn&#39;t do so, or, to the extent that isn&#39;t possible
+    2. 2.2.Amend this charter in a way that comes closest to its meaning within such mandatory provisions;

+notwithstanding the arbitrator&#39;s assignment to rule in all fairness without being bound to the strict rules of law.

-2. **17.**** Transition article**
+1. **17.**** Transition article**

   1. 1.This charter replaces the interim constitution as of the date it is being elected by the community unless the referendum system details otherwise.